-The best meals are often those flavoured by a setting and a sense of place.
+The greatest meals are often those flavoured by a setting and a sense of place.
 A flaccid, oily bowl of pulpo a la gallega on Spain’s Costa Brava might have been regrettable were it not for the gentle swell of the Med’s soft waves and the rugged, jagged backdrop.
 Half-seasoned baccalà mantecato, cooked to the consistency and bite of limp cardboard and gavaged to the masses of tourists visiting Venice, can taste like transcendence when it’s at a cicchetti bar that has a front-row seat to the city’s waterways and centuries-old palazzi.

 When the time is right and that small sliver of heat and sun comes to the UK, few experiences can equal the bubble of comfort that comes with an alfresco lunch.
 If seeking out any one of London’s great restaurants with outdoor space, here is our hand-picked selection of the tables to reserve.

 In a city where restaurants pop up and fade away with equal speed like the adverts that illuminate Piccadilly Circus, few places have made quite the mark on the London landscape like The River Cafe, chef Ruth Rogers’s paean to the Italian kitchen, launched over three decades ago when the capital’s culinary scene received little validation by the international set, and defined by its frippery-free approach to sourcing and plating, a standard that has influenced contemporary smash-hits such as Café Cecilia and Café Deco.

 On the Hammersmith end of the Thames, its riverside garden is frequently thronged with diners who come for the menu that changes twice daily; calamari ai ferri might lead to risi e bisi – a Venetian rice dish with peas, mint, stock and vermouth – piccione al forno – whole wood-roasted pigeon – and end with the year-round Chocolate Nemesis.

 The River Cafe